Guide to Becoming a Notary Public in Missouri: Roles, Responsibilities, and Benefits

 Understanding Notary Public in Missouri

 Notaries public in Missouri authenticate documents and deter fraud.
-They verify identities of signers, ensuring each party understands the document.
+They verify the identities of signers, ensuring each party understands the document.
 Their role is essential in legal proceedings.
 For example, they handle real estate transactions, affidavits, and contracts.

 Unlike other states, Missouri mandates specific qualifications and training.
 Applicants must be at least 18, legal residents, and proficient in English.
 Training aligns with state laws and notary principles.
 They must pass an examination to prove competency.